 - Team MISA was implemented to divert low risk individuals with mental illness and other special needs from prison in the very early stages of incarceration.
 Each representative has a strong interest in improving the Criminal Justice System's handling of persons with mental illness and other special needs while having the authority to influence change within their respective departments.
-Each Team MISA meeting focuses on developing effective working relationships and processes between the systems, reducing jail time for individuals with mental illness as well as other special needs, expanding community treatment options, educating team members about mental illness, special needs and substance abuse and increasing early diversion for D&A and MH/ID defendants. - In collaboration with the Lebanon County Correctional Facility, Lebanon County Mental Health receives daily updates of individuals that have been incarcerated.
-This effort allows Lebanon County Mental Health to be alerted and become involved in the beginning stages of individuals' incarceration.
+Each Team MISA meeting focuses on developing effective working relationships and processes between the systems, reducing jail time for individuals with mental illness as well as other special needs, expanding community treatment options, educating team members about mental illness, special needs and substance abuse and increasing early diversion for D&A and MH/ID defendants. - The Cottage (Forensic Transition Home) provides housing and support to individuals that are currently involved in the forensic system or have a forensic history. - In collaboration with the Lebanon County Correctional Facility, Lebanon County Mental Health receives daily updates of individuals that have been incarcerated.
+This effort allows

-• The List of Existing County MH Services Chart outlines specific services currently provided within our county for all adults diagnosed with a Serious Mental Illness.
+- Lebanon County Mental Health to be alerted and become involved in the beginning stages of individuals' incarceration. - The List of Existing County MH Services Chart outlines specific services currently provided within our county for all adults diagnosed with a Serious Mental Illness.

 - Mental Health Court / Jail diversion program to decrease the number of individuals with serious mental illness in the prison system. - Mental health screening at county central booking to divert to treatment versus fines / charges / imprisonment. - Housing Choice Vouchers (formerly Section 8 Housing vouchers) with priority for individuals with Serious Mental Illness (SMI).
 (The Housing Authority did not accept new applications between July 1, 2010, and April 6, 2016.)
 On April 7, 2016, the Housing Authority reopened their Section 8 waiting list to new applications, however, there is no priority given to those with Serious Mental Illness.
 If funding becomes available for new housing vouchers, they use a lottery system and pull from the wait list of applicants.
-Unfortunately, the demand for housing assistance far exceeds the funding available to the Housing Authority. - Advocacy within the prison system.
+Unfortunately, the demand for housing assistance far exceeds the funding available to the Housing Authority.